tinacms/tina.io/content/guides/nextjs/tina-with-strapi/authenticating-with-strapi.md

 export default previewHandler
 ```

 Upon authenticating, Strapi will pass us a JWT.
-This API stores a JWT in `previewData` from where we will pull it anytime we want to call a Strapi API.
+We store this JWT in `previewData` from where we will pull it anytime we want to call a Strapi API.

 Create another file called `pages/api/reset-preview.ts` and give it the following content.

+**pages/api/reset-preview.js**

 ```js
 export default (_req, res) => {